-Any impounded animal, except any bovine animal that is not redeemed within the applicable holding period as specified in Section G IV 1.12 of this Chapter Article, shall become the property of the County.
+Any impounded animal, except any bovine animal that is not redeemed within the applicable holding period as specified in this Chapter, shall become the property of the County.

-Any bovine animal not redeemed within the applicable holding period shall be turned over to the Director of Agriculture pursuant to Food and Agricultural Cal.
+Any bovine animal not redeemed within the applicable holding period shall be turned over to the Director of Agriculture pursuant to Cal.
 Food & Agric.
-Code Section §17003.
+Code §17003.